 As part of the In-Training program, there are four mandatory courses that are available online.
 These courses are designed to prepare new members on how to conduct themselves professionally and ethically.
 Each course is equivalent to four hours of CCP credits and can be used to meet annual CCP requirements.

 Each course has a workbook, a powerpoint presentation in PDF and other reading materials.
 Members are required to read/study the materials and then write an online exam.
 Members must achieve a minimum 70% to pass.
 Once the exam is submitted, it cannot be retrieved.

-On the first day of the session, members are granted access to course materials and the exam.
+Once registered, members are granted access to course materials and the exam.
 After the exam is submitted, it will be marked by AIA and the member will be notified as to the results.
 The mark “Pass or Fail” will be recorded in their member portal.

 Regulatory Course (Course 101)